felixeye/felixeye.github.io/Metagenomics/1511/tutorials/scg_part3_3.md

 # Part 3: Single cell genome assembly

 We will run three different assemblers on the data.
 You will choose either HiSeq or MiSeq dataset and trim it or use raw reads depending on how you organize your group.
 Make sure your variables (sample and trimming) are set properly.
 You will use one dataset so you can have one assembly folder and create three subfolders for the Ray, IDBA and Spades results.
+You do not need to create the folders, the assemblers will do that.

 ```sh
 mkdir -p assemblies/